Charmed merchandise: Soundtracks

-Four soundtrack albums of Charmed have been released and feature music that were used in the show.
+Four soundtrack albums of Charmed have been released and feature music that was used in the show.
 The first soundtrack album, Charmed: The Soundtrack, was released as a worldwide digital partial edition on September 22, 2003, by BMG Music.
 The full edition was released as a CD in the United States on September 23, 2003, and in the United Kingdom on September 29, 2003.
 Charmed: The Soundtrack debuted at number 177 on the US Billboard 200 chart and number 10 on the US Billboard Top Soundtracks chart.
 The second soundtrack album, Charmed: The Book of Shadows, was released as a worldwide digital download on January 1, 2005, by Silva Screen Records.
 It was later released as a CD in the US on April 19, 2005, and in the UK on September 5, 2005.
 Charmed: The Book of Shadows debuted at number 9 on the US Billboard Top Soundtracks chart and number 20 on the US Billboard Top Independent Albums chart.

 The third soundtrack album, Charmed: The Final Chapter, was released as a CD in the US on May 9, 2006, and in the UK on November 20, 2006.
 It was later released as a worldwide digital download on July 22, 2008, by Artists' Addiction Records.
 The fourth soundtrack, Charmed: Score from the Television Series, was released as a limited edition on June 18, 2013, by La-La Land Records.
 It featured a selection of cues from the show by composer J. Peter Robinson.
 The release was limited to 3000 units, with the first 100 units signed by Robinson himself.